brianhwpark/brianhwpark.github.io/_pages/research.md

 - Pop Culture and Discouraged Parents (with S. Lee)
 - The Insidious Risk of Dropping Standards
 - The Crisis of Higher Education and its Impact on the Local Economy
-  - GitHub (Placeholder: To be uploaded by Dec.
-1st, 2024)